adarsh8052/assignment4/README.md

 This Python program reads a text file named `sample.txt` and prints its content line by line.
 It includes error handling to manage cases where the file does not exist.

 Features

-Opens and reads a specified text file.
+Opens and reads a specified text file.\n
 Prints the content of the file line by line.
 Gracefully handles errors if the file is not found.